little-apps/little-software-stats/README.md

 * 0.1
  * First public release

+* 0.2
+ * Split events table into multiple tables, improving query performance
+ * Added LSS_API define to check if Little Software Stats was called via the API
+ * Sessions are no longer created if called via the API
+ * Outputs error in JSON or XML if unable to connect to database in API
+ * Fixed bug causing script not to exit properly if unable to connect database
+ * Fixed get_error() function from outputting error in wrong format
+ * URL returned by get_file_url() and get_page_url() is encoded with htmlspecialchars() (by default)
+ * If rewrite is disabled, query values return in get_page_url() are encoded with urlencode()
+ * Updated GeekMail to PHPMailer
+ * Fixed check for SMTP username and password options
+ * Added update script
+ * If page needs redirecting, URL returned by get_page_url() is not encoded
+ * Added Session class for storing and getting session data
+ * Login information is stored in one array instead of different keys in Session data
+ * Added Config class for reading config.php file
+ * Configuration is now returned as array by config.php file instead of defines
+ * If $_SERVER['REMOTE_ADDR'] is not set (because running in command line), a random IP address is set
+ * Fixed documentation for API::start_app() to show megabytes instead of bytes
+ * Added PHPUnit tests (which are executed with Travis CI)
+ * RewriteBase in _.htaccess is commented out by default
+ * Classes are called via static method instead of global variables
+ * Added support in API for IPv6 addresses
+ * Uses built-in (in PHP v5.5+) or user-defined (in PHP v5.3.7+ and v5.4.x) password_hash() and password_verify() for password hashing
+ * Fixed cross-site scripting (XSS) vulnerabilities
+ * Fixed vulnerability allowing an attacking with the the username to reset the password
+ * Uses CDN instead of local web server for HighCharts
+ * Various other bug fixes and improvements

 ### To Do ###
  * Remove unneeded JavaScript files
  * Translations for various languages